dmpio/omin/README.md

 # TO DO LIST
 ![blue_dev_dev](images/duke_octocat_drawing_v1_.300px_292px.png)
 ---
+- [ ] Find all FIXME flags and add them here.
+- [ ] Create a chnagelog file.
+- [ ] Back fill all version tags where possible.
+- [ ] Document process for switching to old version.
 - [ ] Build separate site to host the msi and/or exe.
 - [ ] Build PyInstaller NSI pipeline for packaging
-- [ ] Find all FIXME flags and add them here.
+- [ ] Add updated state diagram.